 What is Museum Quality Framing?

 Museum Quality Framing is all about curating the artwork with an enhanced level of protection or preservation in the framing process.
 Museum Quality Framing aims to enhance the artwork visually and provide the highest level of protection from mechanical damage, airborne pollution, and acids from framing materials.
-Museum level framing is the Guild’s highest level, so this framing solution will preserve and protect artwork for future generations.
-Our techniques, materials and procedures applied in Museum Framing are all of the highest specification and may be used at any of the Guild’s other levels.
+Museum-level framing is the Guild’s highest level, so this framing solution will preserve and protect artwork for future generations.
+Our techniques, materials, and procedures applied in Museum Framing are all of the highest specifications and may be used at any of the Guild’s other levels.